-When the snow starts to melt and spring comes back again, Toledo starts to green.
+When the snow starts to melt and spring comes back again, Cleveland starts to green.
 At the same time, however, it starts to flood.
 If you haven’t protected your basement or foundation, you risk seeing some of that snowmelt and rainwater inside of your home.

 If you’re looking for a non-invasive waterproofing solution, you’ll want to consider investing in underground downspouts.
 How, though, do downspouts protect your home, and are they worth the install when compared to other waterproofing options?

 Underground downspouts are, as the name suggests, downspouts that your local basement repair contractors will be able to install under the top layer of soil in your front lawn.
 Like their above-ground cousins, underground downspouts direct water away from the perimeter of your home.
 As a result, you’ll be able to protect your foundation and basement from hydrostatic pressure, preventing leaks as you do.